Representations of automorphism groups on the homology of matroids: Introduction

 Finally, in Section \ref{section:completegraph} we specialize our results to the case in which $M$ is the matroid of the complete graph $K_m$, or equivalently of the root system of type $A_{m-1}$, which is the case of interest in \cite{DHM}.
-For this matroid, whose lattice of flats is the partition lattice $\Pi_m$, a result of Stanley \cite{stan1} allows explicit determination of the representations:
+For this matroid, whose group of automorphisms is the symmetric group $\mathfrak{S}_m$ and whose lattice of flats is the partition lattice $\Pi_m$, a result of Stanley \cite{stan1} allows explicit determination of the representations: